simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

 **📝 Explanation**:
 This Terraform settings block configures:
 - **Required version**: Specifies minimum Terraform version (1.0 or higher)
-- **Required providers**: Specifies the AWS provider with source and version constraints
+- **Required providers**: Specifies the JamfPro provider with source and version constraints
 - It does not configure backend settings (that would require a `backend` block)
 </details>